hongyehu/Science-AI-Reading-Group/README.md

 Find paper PDFs, along with some slides and notes, in this repository.
 If you are interested in joining our reading group, please email one of the contributors.

+This page will duplicate our [main group page](https://github.com/MachineLearningStudyGroup)

 ## Fall 2020 Reading Schedule
 | Date  | Title | Presenter | Slides